furkanyuksell/Top-Down-Shooter-Game/README.md

 The game included in the project was prepared for the Introduction to Game Development course I took at Yıldız Technical University.

+You cannot download and run the project at the moment because it contains some designs that are prohibited from sharing.
+However, I can send you the build of the project so you can play it! :)

 -The game includes 3 different weapons, 3 different enemies, and 3 different character abilities.

 -The character has a health system, level, and experience system.